xavialgarraa/lsds-2025-11-t1-p101/projects/3-kafka/README.md

 **[1 mark] What is the upper boundary when horizontally scaling Kafka consumers for a single topic?**

+The upper boundary for horizontally scaling Kafka consumers for a single topic is the number of partitions in that topic.
+A consumer group cannot have more active consumers than the number of partitions, as each partition can be assigned to only one consumer at a time.

 **[1 mark] Does each `alarms` service process only one metrics type or many?**

 - Alarms in Apache Kafka are processed in consumers, not in the Kafka broker.